Blog: The new EU eCall system for cars

 Many cars already support variations of eCall without a built-in SIM and transponder by the use of your own mobile phone and bluetooth connection.
 It's therefore up to you whether you enable the system and it's limited to sending an emergency text message - that system has no provision for remote polling or uploading of bulk data over 3G/4G/GPRS.

 Other cars, for example those made by Tesla, are already connected with built-in 3G/4G.
 Their Model S continuously logs data about your location, speed, battery levels, engine condition back to them.
 They say that this information is used by them to help improve the product.
 Indeed, as a cutting edge vehicle, it's very useful for them to do just that.
 However, when it comes to protecting their brand or pointing the finger of blame, they can also use that data against you, as was the case with a New York Times journalist whose test drive showed far worse range than Tesla claimed.
-Tesla downloaded the drive data and accused the journalist of deliberately trying to sabbotage the test drive.
-The NYT story is quite protracted and I've still not been able to tell who's right, so it probably depends on terms of reference and subjectivity.
+Tesla downloaded the driving data and accused the journalist of deliberately trying to sabbotage the test drive.
+The NYT story is quite protracted and who's right may depend on terms of reference and subjectivity.

 As an aside, your author was one of the very first reservation-holders for the Tesla Model S (I paid a deposit in 2008).
 After years of delay, I was given a delivery date but I was unhappy that they refused to give me any information about their 3G/4G telemetry, specifically what data it was collecting and sending back to them automatically.
 I cancelled my order (for that and some other reasons) which made me sad.
 In due course, it became apparent that the answer to the question was that they collect pretty much everything (and do remote firmware upgrades to your car!).